0

 1. Keep it clean like a baby, not like a car.
 You don't need high powered jets, heavy scents or various foaming multi-colored soaps on you.
 Much like a baby's peachy butt, your lady garden needs gentle, perfume free soaps and for you to steer clear of gels, antiseptics or anything that promises to make you bubblegum flavored.

 2. Avoid swamp-butt.
-We’ve all been there.
+We've all been there.
 Post-gym.
 Post-nap.
 Post-grocery store visit.
-If you’re in Arizona or Florida, it’s just how your butt is permanently.
-But, all your exits are co-located, so daily hygiene is key for keeping bacteria at bay.
+If you're in Arizona or Florida, it's just how your butt is permanently.
+But, all your exits are co-located, so daily hygiene is key for keeping things in balance down there.

 4. If you use a pad for any reason, be sure to change it regularly.
 Loose underwear can allow the pad to shift and aid in the transference of bacteria.